facile-it/facile-it.github.io/content/blog/eng/a-redux-pattern.md

 }
 ```

-If the elevator is `ready`, the saga dispatches an event. `ElevatorOccupied` updates the status of the elevator to `busy`. `delay` simulates the time of taking the elevator.
+If the elevator is `ready`, the saga dispatches an event. `ElevatorOccupied` set the status of the elevator to `busy`. `delay` simulates the time of taking the elevator.
 As soon as the time passes, an event is dispatched. `ElevatorFreed` updates the state and the elevator is `ready` again.
 If there is any error, the event `ElevatorBroken` updates the state and the elevator is `out of service`.

 When the component unmounts, the `stop` commands is dispathed and the saga stops.
-From now on, if a component or a saga dispatches the command `callElevator`, there won't be a saga to listen to it.
+From now on, if a component dispatches the command `callElevator`, there won't be a saga to listen to it.

-You can find the full example here:
+You can find the full example on [Github](https://github.com/pierroberto/a-redux-pattern) and here:

 [![Edit elevator](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/elevator-j5231w?fontsize=14&hidenavigation=1&theme=dark)